-Find answers to frequently asked questions about working during the coronavirus (COVID-19) pandemic from our care teams and head office employees.
+Find answers to frequently asked questions about working during Covid-19 from our care teams and head office employees.
 This information will be updated as government, public health and employment guidelines change.
 Please contact your manager or HR if you have any specific or personal questions about your job and Covid-19.

 We will also provide regular updates to all care teams via email, our news pages and social channels.
 We receive all central government guidance as soon as it is issued and also receive updates from councils, informing us of the situation and arrangements at a more local level.